Legislation Tracker

 LEGISLATION TRACKER

-Below are the pieces of legislation that we’re tracking in the 2024 session of the Virginia General Assembly!
+Below are the pieces of legislation that we’re tracking in the 2025 session of the Virginia General Assembly!

-78th District
+District

-Move Forward Effective Date of Polystyrene Container Prohibition.
+Budget Amendment 362 #1h - Move Forward Effective Date of Polystyrene Container Prohibition.
 Advances the ban on polystyrene container use from 2028 to 2025 for retail food establishments with 20 or more locations, and from 2030 to 2026 for smaller establishments.
-Litter Free Virginia supports this budget amendment.
+Litter Free Virginia supports this amendment.

-Department of Taxation; tax policy options for reforming the litter tax; report.
+HJ 35 - Department of Taxation; tax policy options for reforming the litter tax; report.
 Directs the Department of Taxation, in conjunction with the Department of Environmental Quality, to study tax policy options for reforming the litter tax.
 Litter Free Virginia supports this resolution.

 This bill was referred to the House Committee on Rules, where the Studies Subcommittee continued it to 2025.

-Public drinking water; Commissioner of Health’s work group to study occurrence of microplastics.
+HB 33 - Public drinking water; Commissioner of Health’s work group to study occurrence of microplastics.
 Directs the Commissioner of Health to convene a work group to study the occurrence of microplastics in the Commonwealth’s public drinking water and develop recommendations for the reduction of microplastics in the Commonwealth’s public drinking water.
 The bill requires the work group to report its findings and recommendations to the Governor and the Chairmen of the House Committees on ACNR and Health, Welfare and Institutions and the Senate Committees on ACNR and Education and Health by December 1, 2024.
 Litter Free Virginia supports this bill.

 This bill was referred to the House Committee on Rules, where the Studies Subcommittee continued it to 2025.

-Virginia Consumer Protection Act; recycling information on products.
+HB 228 - Virginia Consumer Protection Act; recycling information on products.
 Prohibits the sale or offering for sale of any product that indicates on the product’s container or packaging that such container or packaging is recyclable unless such container or packaging is made out of a material that is recyclable under a majority of regional and local waste management plans.
 The bill requires the Virginia Waste Management Board to maintain a list of all materials that are recyclable under a majority of regional and local waste management plans adopted and to make such list available on the Department of Environmental Quality’s website.
 Litter Free Virginia Supports this bill.

 This bill was referred to the House Committee on Labor and Commerce, where it was assigned to Subcommittee #2.
 It was continued to 2025 in L & C by voice vote.

-Waste tire disposal by tire producers and haulers; fee, requirements.
+HB 496 - Waste tire disposal by tire producers and haulers; fee, requirements.
 Requires a tire producer, as defined in the bill, to (i) dispose of all waste tires to a processing facility or a recycling center through a licensed hauler; (ii) ensure that the waste tires intended to be disposed of are placed in a secure location that is not readily accessible to the public; and (iii) register with the Department of Environmental Quality no later than October 1, 2024, and annually thereafter.
 The bill expands the purpose of the Waste Tire Trust Fund to include paying the costs of implementing the waste tire disposal requirements of tire haulers.
 The bill also increases the tire recycling fee from $0.50 to $2.00 beginning July 1, 2024.
 Litter Free Virginia Supports this bill.

-Dillon Rule; joint subcommittee to study.
+HJ 24 / SJ 18 - Dillon Rule; joint subcommittee to study.
 Study; joint subcommittee; Dillon Rule; report.
 Creates a 13-member joint subcommittee for a one-year study of the Dillon Rule and its impact on Virginia’s localities.
 Litter Free Virginia Supports this Resolution.

 The bill was referred to the House Rules Committee, where it was assigned to the Studies Subcommittee and was continued to 2025.

-This bill was laid on the table in the House Appropriations Subcommittee: Commerce Agriculture & Natural Resources.
+Thisbill was laid on the table in the House Appropriations Subcommittee: Commerce Agriculture & Natural Resources.

 This legislation reported from the Senate Committee on General Laws and Technology, and was printed with substitute language.